Security Principles and Compliance Specifics Governing tiCrypt

 Securing at start-up: The VM controller will secure the VM during the start-up sequence by changing all passwords and blocking any ports except for port 22.

 Accessing VMs: For security reasons, virtual machines in tiCrypt cannot be accessed using traditional methods.
-In particular, direct connections to the VM console, SSH logins, or other remote server technology is not allowed since the admins can control it, and thus by hackers impersonating them.
+In particular, direct connections to the VM console, SSH logins, or other remote server technology are not allowed since the admins can control it, and thus hackers impersonate them.
 The only means of communication is through a secure channel that only the owner of the VM can connect to via proxy within tiCrypt:

 - When a VM starts, it gets the owner's public key.